Steve Alvarez Brown

-Steve Alvarez Brown (born 14 December 1990), known professionally as Super GT, is a British content creator and racing driver who competes in the Nürburgring Langstrecken-Serie for Team Bilstein by Black Falcon.
+Steve Alvarez Brown (born 14 December 1990), also known by his online pseudonym Super GT, is a British YouTuber and racing driver who competes in the Nürburgring Langstrecken-Serie for Black Falcon Team Fanatec.

 Born and raised in Kent, Alvarez Brown began competitive kart racing aged 11.
 He progressed to sportscar racing in 2022, and has contested the Nürburgring Langstrecken-Serie since 2023 alongside fellow influencer Jimmy Broadbent.
 They finished second in-class at the Nürburgring 24 Hours in 2025.

 As a content creator, Alvarez Brown was formerly a member of Lando Norris's Quadrant stable and has over one million subscribers on YouTube, focusing on sim racing and motor racing content.

 Early and personal life

 Steve Alvarez Brown was born on 14 December 1990 in Cuxton, Kent, England.
-Alvarez Brown is of Filipino descent through his mother.

 YouTube career

 Alvarez Brown began content creation in 2011, primarily making sim racing content on Gran Turismo.
 He became one of the founding members of motorsport content creator stable Quadrant in 2020 alongside Lando Norris and Max Fewtrell.
 He reached one million subscribers in May 2025.